Aasyaco/json/docs/mkdocs/docs/api/macros/json_diagnostic_positions.md

     ```
     The output shows the start/end positions of all the objects and fields in the JSON string.

-??? example "Example 2: using extended diagnostics with positions enabled in exceptions"

-    ```cpp
-    --8<-- "examples/diagnostics_extended_positions.cpp"
-    ```

-    Output:

-    ```
-    --8<-- "examples/diagnostics_extended_positions.output"
-    ```
-        The output shows the exception with diagnostic path info and start/end positions.

-??? example "Example 3: using only diagnostic positions in exceptions"
+??? example "Example 2: using only diagnostic positions in exceptions"

     ```cpp
     --8<-- "examples/diagnostic_positions_exception.cpp"